 A: Merit eligibility criteria are outlined in the Merit Eligibility section of this guide.
 All employees that are eligible for merit based on these criteria will be included in the merit process.
-Additionally, a Y/N indicator has been added to the Active Employee Report to specify merit eligibility.

 Q: Can I award merit to an employee that does not meet the eligibility criteria?